Global Leaderboard and Achievement Hunting Rules

 TL;DR - Golden Ruleslink

 Participants of the Global Leaderboard are required to earn their achievements fairly and legitimately.

 - using the latest release version of an approved supported emulator;

 - inside of a game by in-game actions;

 - without outside-modifying game files or game code;

-- without using another player’s save file, and;
+- without using another player’s save files or passwords, and;

 - without using outside cheat programs.